shivanand3939/fsnd_final/readme.md

 ## Authors

 Rishabh Gajra and The udacity team that made the starter code and Project tasks.
+Improved upon it by T.Shivanand